pmumenthaler/ansible-tekton-cicd/README.md

-# Ansible CI/CD with Tetkon
+# Ansible CI/CD with Tekton

 ## Download and install Tetkon and oc client